-(5) A statement that the county does not warrant the accuracy of
+(5) A statement that the county does not warrant the accuracy of the street address or common description of the property.

-- (6) A statement that the sale will be conducted at a place designated in the notice and that the sale will continue until all real property has been offered for sale. - (7) A statement that the sale will take place at the times and dates designated in the notice.
+1 (6) A statement that the sale will be conducted at a place designated in the notice and that the sale will continue until all real property has been offered for sale.

+(7) A statement that the sale will take place at the times and dates designated in the notice.